 This program, which also includes a recitation of “Days of Kindness” and a rendition of “If It Be Your Will,” is based on interviews by Kari Hesthamar over three autumn days in 2005 at Cohen’s Los Angeles home can be accessed at If It Be Your Will; A Man Built of Moments and Melody (The Unobserved).

 An unedited transcript of the interview can be found at Leonard Looks Back On The Past (LeonardCohenFiles)

 Photo: Leonard Cohen, Marianne, And Quite Possibly, The Famous Blue Raincoat

 It is much more likely that Leonard Cohen is wearing the titular Famous Blue Raincoat in this shot (found at the program site).
 While the color cannot be discerned in this black and white photo, the presence of Marianne indicates the photo was taken after the coat was purchased (shortly before Cohen left London for Hydra) and the ages of both Leonard Cohen and Marianne are consistent with the period in which the pertinent raincoat was in use.
-And, given that there was no surplus of funds at this time, they chances that Cohen would own two or more such coats are slim.
+And, given that Leonard was not financially flush at the time, the chances he would own two or more such coats are slim.

 Note: Originally posted July 13, 2014 at DrHGuy.com, a predecessor of Cohencentric